Performance Analysis of Tri-Sector Reflector Antennas for HAPS-Based Cellular Networks: Simulation Results

 \subsection{Interference Analysis in HAPS-Based Deployments}

 To further investigate the origin of this performance gap, we analyze the spatial distribution of the received signal quality and interference across the deployment area.
-Figure~\ref{fig:multicell_heatmap} shows heatmaps of the average effective \ac{SINR} as well as the useful and interfering received power across the hexagonal network layout.
-The interference power heatmap reveals that high-interference regions emerge near the center of each coverage sector which decrease the average effective \ac{SINR} up to 5\,dB in this area.
+Figure~\ref{fig:multicell_heatmap} shows the heatmap of the average interfering received power across the hexagonal network layout.
+It reveals that high-interference regions emerge near the center of each coverage sector which decrease the average effective \ac{SINR} up to 5\,dB in this area.
 This effect arises from the overlap of the main lobes transmitted by neighboring sectors within the symmetric hexagonal deployment geometry.
 Although the reflector antennas generate strong directional gain toward the intended coverage areas, the large altitude of the platform causes partial overlap of adjacent beams, which creates localized interference hotspots.
 These interference regions partially offset the high useful signal power delivered by the main lobe of the reflector antenna.

 Overall, the results indicate that the reflector-based \ac{HAPS} architecture is primarily constrained by interference coupling rather than by coverage limitations.
 While the elevated platform provides strong line-of-sight propagation and wide-area coverage, the resulting beam overlap between neighboring sectors leads to an interference-limited operating regime in dense urban environments.
 Consequently, even under optimized configurations, the effective \ac{SINR} achieved by the \ac{HAPS}-based deployment remains below that of terrestrial \ac{5G} systems operating with comparable bandwidth and numerology.